jz674/Markov-Documentation/README.md

 Focused on the [API/Service/Business layer of testing][2], Markov provides confidence that new functionalities will not systemically break previously developed software by enabling you to [regression test][1] on-demand within your Git workflow.

-We do this by creating 'Virtual Users' to extensively test and catch software issues before your real users do.
+We do this by creating 'Virtual Users' that behave and act just as your real user would to catch issues before your real users do.
 More specifically, Markov mimics human users for your application in terms of their HTTP traffic.
 All Markov needs to take in are your API requests.
 Best yet, Markov is totally customizable: you have total autonomy in choosing which requests you want to forward to us and which features to test.

 Markov operates in two steps.
 Below is a diagram depicting the functionality of the service:

 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Intro_diagram.png)

+# Business Value
+1. Reduce time spent handcrafting Automation Scripts
+2. Realistic test your application at scale before Production
+3. Extensive coverage on eser happy paths and edge cases
+4. Seamless integration - No maintenance or specialized training needed
+5. Dead simple to get started

 # 0. Getting Started
 [Request Early Access][3] and instructions will follow.